vituum/docs/docs/guide/features.md

 Other features such as **[PostHTML](https://posthtml.org/)**, **[Tailwind CSS](https://tailwindcss.com/)**, or [Template engines](/guide/template-engines) can be optionally added with the [Integrations](/guide/integrations).

-With this API you can pre-define config options, plugin options or create tasks that can be runned via `vituum` command.
+With this API you can pre-define config options, plugin options or create tasks that can be run via `vituum` command.
 See how we used the API for [@newlogic-digital/core](https://github.com/newlogic-digital/core)

 ## 📄 Multi-page support
-Vituum makes it easy to use multiple `.html` files in pages directory out of the box.
+Vituum makes it easy to use multiple `.html` files in views directory out of the box.

 You can use this to prototype fast without the need to change anything in the config.

-Even enhance this with [PostHTML](/guide/template-engines#posthtml-vituum-vite-plugin-posthtml) syntax like `<include>` to include small html components or use other [template engines](/guide/template-engines).
+You can even enhance this with [PostHTML](/guide/template-engines#posthtml-vituum-vite-plugin-posthtml) syntax like `<include>` to include small html components or use other [template engines](/guide/template-engines).

 Example of the structure:
 * 📁 **src**